Ayehu/custom-activities/MemoryTableGetUniqueRows/README.md

 <h1>MemoryTableGetUniqueRows</h1>
 This activity will take two Memory Tables and then output a new Memory Table containing only the unique rows found between the two.
+Note that this activity supports tables with more than one column, however each row will be evaluated in its entirety when filtering out duplicates (i.e. the entire row must be identical in order for it to be considered a duplicate).
 <br><br>
 For example, Table 1 is a single-column Memory Table as follows:
 <br>